graearea/graearea.github.io/big-col-flashy-lights.md

 ![back-cowl](img/back-cowl.jpg)

 ## How much?
-* The Cowls alone are £80 including bolts and washers.
+* The cowls alone are £80 including bolts and washers.
 * lamp units from Bowers are about £75 delivered.
 * I can supply just the cowls, or the the lights with the econoseal connectors fitted for £180 delivered